-Manuscripts, written in English, in triplicate, must be complete in all respects, i.e. three copies of all items, including figures and tables.
+Manuscripts, written in English must be complete in all respects, including figures and tables.
 The manuscript should be typed with double and wide margins, on one side of pages of uniform size, numbered consecutively.
+Consecutive line numbers are added on text pages.
 Manuscripts must be checked by an English native speaker, and the author should submit proof of this check.

-In the title page of the article, the numbers of words in the text, tables, and figures should be mentioned; however, neither names nor academic titles will be listed.
-Author's full names and academic or professional affiliations should be included, on a separate page.
+In the title page of the article, the numbers of words in the text, tables, and figures should be mentioned.
+Author's full names and academic or professional affiliations should be included.
 The name and address of the author to whom correspondence may be sent should be indicated, including a telephone number, fax number, and email address for immediate inquiries from the Society.